nickils/Golem/README.md

 ## Files

 - `cli.js` - source of the `golem-bridge` package
-- `golem.py` - the Studio helper, stamped with the channel at connect
+- `golem-helper.py` - the Studio helper, stamped with the channel at connect
-- `golem.md` - the agent manual
+- `golem-tools.md` - the agent manual
-- `firebase-rules.json` - relay rules (paste into the Firebase console once)
 - `package.json` - npm manifest

 ## Notes